euclidprobe/euclidprobe.github.io/index.md

 Higher temp versions, both 100C and greater than 120C have been developed and are at this time, custom order options through the creators.

-No part of the purchases made at OSHPArk or Aisler benefit the creators of Euclid Probe.
+No part of the purchases made at OSHPark or Aisler benefit the creators of Euclid Probe.
 There are no affiliate links or royalties paid on these transactions.

 ## News